Placental accreta, increta and percreta

 What are the signs of these placental conditions?

-Placental conditions often cause vaginal bleeding in the third trimester.
+Placental conditions may cause vaginal bleeding in the third trimester.
 Call your health care provider right away if you have vaginal bleeding anytime during your pregnancy.
 If the bleeding is severe, go to the hospital right way.

 How are these placental conditions diagnosed?